beramaks/starting-new-project-css/README.md

 It saves hours and hours of your time.
 Imagine you have a small statistics block like this https://www.screencast.com/t/2h2GaoYZF7Z2 You did all the CSS than the client tells you that he wants this block to be also used on another page, but it should be 2 times bigger.
-If you used pixels, then you need to create a modifier for this block and override all sizes.
+If you use pixels, then you need to create a modifier for this block and override all sizes.
 But, if you used em, you only need to create modifier and write 1 line of code - "font-size: 2em".
 That's it.
 Each time you need something sized differently - you write 1 line of code.
 You can even resize the whole site if you want to.
 So use pixels for borders and shadows and leave everything else for em.

 ## Use icon fonts or any other working vector solutions
 Using raster icons, such as PNG is a very outdated and time-consuming approach.
-It becomes a evident when the client asks you to change icon size or color and you have to draw it again or ask a designer to do it.
+It becomes evident when the client asks you to change icon size or color and you have to draw it again or ask a designer to do it.
 It is preferable to use vector icons, such as SVG or icon fonts, where you can change size or color with one line of CSS code.
-I find it more comfortble to use icon fonts because they are easy to use, well supported and do not require any javascript.
+I find it more comfortable to use icon fonts because they are easy to use, well supported and do not require any javascript.
 You can generate your own icon font from SVG icons using IconMoon web app.

 ## Use classes instead of element selectors and IDs
 Do not add style to element selectors, like form, article, ul, a and others (normalize CSS is an exception).